-A person may accidentally ingest maggots if they eat spoiled food that has become contaminated with fly larvae.
-Accidentally eating maggots is generally not a cause for concern, but it can sometimes lead to health complications, such as bacterial poisoning.
+A person may accidentally ingest maggots if they eat spoiled food infested with fly eggs and larvae.
+Accidentally eating maggots can sometimes lead to health complications, such as bacterial poisoning.

 A maggot is the larva of the common housefly.
 Maggots are around 3–12 millimeters in length, have no legs, and are white or cream.

 An adult female housefly can lay up to

 In this article, we explore some of the potential health effects of eating maggots and explain what to do and when to see a doctor after accidentally ingesting them.
 We also discuss whether people eat maggots intentionally and if it is safe to do so.

 Flies can visit multiple food sources throughout the day, and they may carry harmful bacteria that they have picked up from human or animal waste.
 They can transmit these bacteria to foods that people eat.

 Larvae that develop in the contaminated food

 People with Salmonella poisoning often get better without treatment.
 However, frequent vomiting and diarrhea can lead to severe dehydration and, sometimes, hospitalization.
 It is, therefore, important for people with Salmonella poisoning to drink plenty of liquid, including clear broths and fruit juices, to replace lost fluids and electrolytes.

 - stomach cramps